enzocassemiro/todolist-pure/README.md

 # Todo List
-## Todo list with pure HTML and Javascript.
+## Todo list with pure HTML and TypeScript.
 ---

 - ### :chart_with_upwards_trend: Future Improvements